Jerome-Silabs/SE_FAE_team/OpenThread/Applications/CHIP_compile_lighting_example/commision_and_test.md

 sort: 2
 ---

-# Commission the node to the OTBR at thread level:
+# Commission the node to the OTBR at thread level for a test:

 This is to test the Thread transport layer is working ok.